Sonalighode/SynthoSphere/README.md

     reg [31:0] imm;                                  //immediate value extracted from instruction reg [31:0] reg_file [31:0];                      //register file

-    integer i;                                       //variale i used in loop
+    integer i;                                       /variable i used in the loop

     always @(posedge i_clk or posedge rst)          //trigger at positive edge of input clock or reset begin